Grunticus03/ElasticMARC/README.md

 Failure to disable the Page File can have a significant impact on the performance and reliability of the Elastic Stack.
 1. Open the System Properties window located in the control panel.
 2. Select Advanced System Settings
-3. On the Advanced tab, select Settings… under the Performance section.
+3. On the Advanced tab, select Settingsâ€¦ under the Performance section.
-4. Select the Advanced tab on the following window and then Change…
+4. Select the Advanced tab on the following window and then Changeâ€¦
 5. Uncheck Automatically manage paging file size for all drives, select the No paging file button, and click Set.6
 6. Reboot computer.